Surebeans Guide

 Account groups

-Accounts are organized into hierarchical groups:
+Accounts are shown in three groups:

 - Assets: checking, savings, cash